-- 1. Unauthorized consumption/possession of alcoholic beverages or illicit drugs on campus, off campus clinical/learning sites, when representing the college, or wearing the school uniform. - 2.
+- 1. Consumption/possession of alcoholic beverages or illicit drugs on campus, off campus clinical/learning sites, when representing the college, or wearing the school uniform. - 2.
 Failure, after a warning, to wear adequate clothing and footwear while attending classes or participating in campus laboratory activities, and at clinical practicums. - 3.
 Cheating or plagiarism in connection with any college academic program. - 4.
 Physical or verbal abuse, bullying behaviors, and/or threat of inflicting injury to a patient, fellow student, staff member, or instructor. - 5.
 Physical or verbal disruption of instructional activity or administrative procedures in the classroom, clinical facility, or faculty offices. - 6.
-Unauthorized visits or phone calls to off campus sites as a representative of the nursing program.
-Students must not wear the Palo Verde College uniform/patch anywhere other than the clinical site or a sanctioned off campus activity. - 7.
-Consistent failure to follow dress code in the clinical facility. - 8.
-Theft, vandalism, or non-accidental damage to property of the college or its employees, patients, or the community at large. - 9.
-Habitual or excessive tardiness or absences (see Attendance/Absence/Tardiness). - 10.
-Repeated failure to notify assigned area, faculty and/or school nursing office of impending absence or tardiness from class or clinical requirements.
+Consistent failure to follow dress code in the clinical facility. - 7.
+Theft, vandalism, or non-accidental damage to property of the college or its employees, patients, or the community at large. - 8.
+Habitual or excessive tardiness or absences, or "No call, no shows" (see Attendance/Absence/Tardiness).